guitargeek/XGBoost-FastForest/README.md

 ### Multiclassification with softmax

-It is easily possible to use multiclassification trees trained with the `multi:softmax` objective.
+It is easily possible to use multiclassification models trained with the `multi:softmax` objective.

 In this case, you should use the `FastForest::softmax` function.
 In addition to the features, you need to pass the number of classes explicitely because this information is also not stored in the text dump of the model.